tatango/slate/source/index.html.md

 ## Configure List Opt-In Type

-> Setting the opt-in type to "double":
+> Setting the opt-in type to "double" with a single opt_in_requests:

 ```ruby
 require 'net/http'